digital-futures-academy/airport-challenge/ReadMe2.md

 - isItStormy returns true if currentWeather is "Stormy"
 - isItStormy returns false if currentWeather isn't "Stormy"
 - takeOff doesn't alter listOfPlanes if currentWeather is "Stormy"
-- takeOff does alter listOfPlanes if currentWeather isn't stormy and the input plane is in listOfPlanes
+- takeOff does alter listOfPlanes if currentWeather isn't stormy and the plane would otherwise take off

 ============================================================================================================
 User Story 7